 It was natural for Jason to lovingly offer to pray for Mohammad, and so he said something like this:

 “As a follower of Jesus, I can pray for you in the name of Jesus, and Jesus himself will pray for you to God.
-In fact, I’d love to pray for you right now.
+I’d love to pray for you right now.
 Do you have a prayer request?”

 Mohammad accepted Jason’s offer to pray with him.
 And that led to many prayers, in Jesus’ name.

 If Jason can be an authentic Christian witness like this, you and your friends can too.
-Start small and look for opportunities to ask curious, open-ended questions, like Jason did.
+Start small and look for opportunities to ask curious, open-ended questions, as Jason did.
 You never know when God may use YOU to point your Muslim friend to Jesus.